anarchitech/classimp/README.md

 **Unmaintained, do not use, slated for deletion in 90 days**

-The original [classimp repo](https://github.com/3b/classimp) finally update the bindings last year for assimp-5.2.5 among several other tweaks, so run that and beat it into submission for your projects.
+The original [classimp repo](https://github.com/3b/classimp) finally updated the bindings last year for assimp-5.2.5 among several other tweaks, so run that and beat it into submission for your projects.

 We'll be deleting this incredibly high traffic repository within 90-ish